My Vegan Foodie guide to Budapest, Hungary

 breakfast-budapest-baristas

-I enjoy their coffee since they have a selection of plant based milks to choose from.
+I enjoy their coffee since they have a selection of plant-based milk to choose from.
 This time around it became our regular breakfast spot.
 They offer fresh, healthy food for breakfast and they are a rare gem in Budapest.

-Their chia pudding is vegan and is made with creamy coconut milk and a sugar free raspberry jam.
+Their chia pudding is vegan and is made with creamy coconut milk and sugar-free raspberry jam.
 They have a few items on their menu which are vegan such as the yam toast with avocado – I loved this!
 And the bagel which you can order with avocado as well.
 My favourite is the yam toast with avocado and an order of extra mushrooms on top.

 They also have one vegan cake, which I never got the opportunity to try as I don’t eat cake for breakfast.